tp-hk/web-app-lab/Udemy/README.md

 - At startup, redux sends some boot-up actions to reducers, all reducers will return a state (the base case), which is default to null.
 Therefore, on the `render()` method of container it's best to add a default case when state === null on start up, see BookStore.book-detail.js as an example

 ### Container (connect states with views)
+- Steps to create new container component and wire with route:
+  1. Scaffold new component
+  2. Add route config to index.js
+  3. Add navigation between new component and other components
+  4. Create UI + internal logic for the new component
+  5. If needed, wire with action creator and application state.
+To do that:
+    - First create the action
+    - Then create the reducer that works with the action
+    - Then wire up component with actions and the state
 - One of the components will be "prompted" to a container/smart component: a component with connection to the Redux state (bridge between view and states)
 - which component to get promoted to a container?
   - Usually the most-parent which cares about a piece of state (e.g. BookList)